 If you are looking for 7 days in Jordan, you are in the right place.
-I have visited Jordan multiple times since 2016 and have made many mistakes when putting together what to do in what order.
+I have visited Jordan multiple times over the last 6 years and have made many mistakes when putting together what to do in what order.
 I was lucky enough to take an organized tour on my first visit to Jordan which took all of the confusing planning out of how to get from one place to the other.
 Since then I have driven all over Jordan, taken plenty of busses, and am pretty confident this is the best way to spend 7 days in Jordan whether it is your first time in Jordan or not.

 In this Jordan 7 day trip, I am also making the assumption that you will be self-driving the country, or do not have any prior tours booked.
 Due to limited public transportation options, renting a car is the best way to get around in Jordan.
 Once you decide that that is the way to go for your visit, this itinerary will fall into place nicely.
 You can do most of this with a combination of taxis, private transport and public transportation, but it is far less convenient.